Owning the libs: Terminology

-The "trigger" variants of the phrase come from the idea of trauma triggers and "trigger warnings" intended to avoid them.
+The "trigger" variants of the phrase come from the concept of trauma triggers and "trigger warnings" intended to avoid them.
 In his 2019 book Triggered, Donald Trump Jr. says that the purpose of triggering liberals is to oppose political correctness.

-The strategy is associated with confrontational political slogans such as "fuck your feelings," and "make liberals cry again."
+The strategy is associated with confrontational political slogans such as "fuck your feelings" and "make liberals cry again."

 History

+Beginning in the 1980s, conservative talk radio hosts such as Rush Limbaugh eschewed the intellectualism of earlier conservatives like William F. Buckley, instead using a more aggressive and confrontational rhetorical style that frequently employed ad hominems, taunting and hyperbole to attack liberal ideas.

 Conservative student activist groups like Turning Point USA and remixes of campus speakers like Ben Shapiro played a key role in developing the strategy during the 2000s and 2010s.
-The 2008 vice-presidential campaign of Sarah Palin was a precursor to the owning the libs method, according to former Republican strategist and Lincoln Project co-founder Rick Wilson.
+The 2008 vice presidential campaign of Sarah Palin was a precursor to the owning the libs method, according to former Republican strategist and Lincoln Project co-founder Rick Wilson.
 Palin marked a merger between politics and entertainment, causing an anxiety among educated elites that her voters found thrilling.
-Wilson says that owning the libs assuages insecurities of people on the American political right, and has become central to the Republican Party because of its success at this.
-More recently, the strategy is associated with Donald Trump and Donald Trump Jr.

-This method was adopted by the alt-right and alt-lite as a form of trolling and antagonism in the mid/late 2010s.
+Wilson says owning the libs assuages insecurities of people on the American political right, and has become central to the Republican Party because of its success at this.
+More recently, the strategy is associated with President Donald Trump and his son Donald Trump Jr. The method was adopted by the alt-right and alt-lite as a form of trolling and antagonism in the mid/late 2010s.